JosueAfouda/preparing-for-gcp-data-engineer/dataflow-streaming-processing/lab-streaming-data-pipeline/README.md

-# Lab: Streaming Data Processing: Streaming Data Pipelines
+# Lab: How to Build a Real-Time Data Pipeline with Pub/Sub, Dataflow and BigQuery on Google Cloud?

 ## Overview